top of page

 Pet Waste

-County regulations require you to dispose of your pet waste at least weekly, using one of these methods:
+Kitsap County requires you to dispose of your pet waste using one of these methods:

 1. Place pet waste and litter into a plastic bag (double-bagging is best), and put it in your garbage can.
-Cat litter requires proper disposal, too.
-Bag it in a plastic bag (double-bagging is best) and put it in your garbage can.
-Never flush it down the toilet—regardless of whether you are on a sewer or a septic system.)
+Never flush it down the toilet.

-2. Bury it—as long as it is in small amounts, and you scatter the sites in your yard.
-Don’t bury near play areas, your drinking water well, septic system drain field, or other places where you might contact it, such as garden areas.
+2. Bury your pet's waste.
+You can do this only if there is a small amount of waste and you scatter the waste in different places in your yard.
+Don’t bury it near child play areas, your drinking water well, septic system drainfield, or other places where you or your family might accidentally come into contact with it.

-3. NEVER put pet feces in a storm sewer.
+Never put pet waste in a storm sewer.

-Home composting will not destroy the bacteria in cat or dog feces that can make humans sick.
+Do not compost your pet's waste at home.
+Home composting will not destroy the bacteria in cat or dog poop and can make humans sick.

 Rats, Mice and Other Pests

-Rats and mice are considered hazards, because they can carry diseases, fleas, lice, mites, and internal parasites that can make people and pets' sick.
-Some of the more common and well-known diseases caused by rats and mice are bubonic plague, typhus, tularemia, Rocky Mountain spotted fever, and Hantavirus.
+Rats and mice are considered hazards because they can carry diseases that can make people and their pets sick.
+Some of the more common diseases caused by rats and mice are bubonic plague, typhus, tularemia, and hantavirus

-Rodents tend to live under wood piles, bushes, rocks, in abandoned cars, in holes under buildings, and in garbage.
+Rodents tend to live under wood piles, bushes, under buildings, and in garbage.
 They can also live in your house: in the walls, crawl spaces, under cupboards, in attics, and near your hot water heater and furnace.

 The best way to keep these pests out of your home or yard is to take away their food, water, and shelter.